-When conducting our community level review for the recoverability of our homebuilding inventory related to projects in progress, we establish a quarterly "watch list" of communities that carry profit margins in backlog or in our forecast that are below a minimum threshold of profitability, as well as recent closings that have gross margins less than a specified threshold.
-In our experience, this threshold represents a level of profitability that may be an indicator of conditions that would require further asset recoverability assessment.
-Each identified community is first evaluated qualitatively to determine if there are temporary factors driving the low profitability levels.
-Following our qualitative evaluation, communities with more than ten homes remaining to close are subjected to substantial additional financial and operational analyses and review that consider the competitive environment and other factors contributing to profit margins below our watch list threshold.
-For communities where the current competitive and market dynamics indicate that these factors may be other than temporary, which may call into question the recoverability of our investment, a formal impairment analysis is performed.
+When conducting our community level review for the recoverability of our homebuilding inventory related to projects in progress, we consider both qualitative and quantitative factors to establish a quarterly "watch list" of communities.
+Each community is evaluated qualitatively and quantitatively to determine if there are factors driving the low profitability levels.
+Communities with more than ten homes remaining to close with potential indicators of impairment resulting from this initial evaluation are subjected to substantial additional financial and operational analyses and review that consider the competitive environment and other factors contributing to profit margins below our specified thresholds.
+Our assumptions about future home sales prices and absorption rates require significant judgment because the residential homebuilding industry is cyclical and is highly sensitive to changes in economic conditions.
+For certain communities, it may be prudent to reduce sales prices or further increase sales incentives in response to a variety of factors, including competitive market conditions in those specific submarkets for the product and locations of these communities.
+For communities where the current competitive and market dynamics indicate that assets may not be recoverable, a formal impairment analysis is performed.
 The formal impairment analysis consists of both qualitative competitive market analyses and a quantitative analysis reflecting market and asset specific information.